-We celebrated the publication of over 14 scientific publications, including book chapters and articles in peer-reviewed journals and supervised three postdoctoral fellows, 14 PhD candidates, one master's student, four honours students and 18 research students.
+We celebrated the publication of over 14 scientific publications, including book chapters and articles in peerreviewed journals and supervised three postdoctoral fellows, 14 PhD candidates, one master's student, four honours students and 18 research students.
+Penguins waddling to their burrows.